hyperdefined/cobalt.directory/web/template-service.md

 Last updated (UTC): <time>

-### Official Instance
+### Official Instances
 The official cobalt.tools instances.
-There are different APIs, which are the names of the servers.
+There are different APIs as there are a few servers.
+However, the official cobalt.tools uses the best server for you.
 <service-official-table>

-### Community
+### Community Instances
 Community cobalt instances.
 These are not official, but safe to use.
 Report issues to the owners of the instances.
+To use, click on the frontend link or add the API to [here](https://cobalt.tools/settings/instances#community).
 <service-community-table>